Quentinvajou/heetch-test/README.md

 ## Context

-In the process of recruitment [Heetch](https://www.heetch.com/fr) asks applicants to provide a solution for business case.
+In the process of recruitment [Heetch](https://www.heetch.com/fr) asks applicants to provide a solution for a business case.
 This repo gives an approach to both data analysis and modelisation of a solution.
 You can follow the instructions of installation to run the solution.
 Analysis of the data can be found in the wiki.